 An instant film camera might not be the first camera you think of bringing with you when you’re hired to shoot a wedding, but you should consider it.
-Instant film has a rich history, a fun, nostalgic reputation, and can ultimately bring more benefits to your business than initially meets the eye.
+Instant film has a rich history—a fun, nostalgic reputation that can ultimately bring more benefits to your business than initially meets the eye.

 Instant Film Cameras: History

 Instant cameras were once a staple in the photographic world.
 Unfortunately, as a product of the late 1940’s, there are not a lot of options that remain in production today.
 With almost no demand for them in the 2000s, instant film cameras nearly fizzled out completely, and production companies, one by one, shut their doors.
 This progression came to a head recently with the sad death of Fujifilm’s type 100 pack film.
 But with startups like Type-55, and The Impossible Project, I’m relieved to tell you that classic instant film is still alive.
 In the last years, Fujifilm brought new life to the medium with their Instax project, which sold over six and a half million Instax cameras in 2016.
 With Instax on the rise, and 3rd parties ramping up production for classic cameras, more photographers have begun using instant cameras on wedding days.

 There are a couple of types of instant film available today, but the most prevalent is the Instax from Fujifilm.
 They make the pack film in several formats: wide, mini, and square.
 Along with the pack film, Fuji also produces an array of instant cameras in various formats.
 Fuji is not that only one producing cameras that shoot the Instax film.
 For example, Leica has created the Sofort (Instax mini) camera, which is gorgeous.
 Another camera on the market is the Lomo’Instant Automat Glass Magellan.
 This camera features a glass lens, and produces some of the sharpest images available on Instax film.